-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/741194/HOCountyLinesGuidanceSept2018.pdf).
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/74 1194/HOCountyLinesGuidanceSept2018.pdf).

-34. So-called 'honour based' abuse
+35. So-called 'honour based' abuse

 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of a family and/or community.
 Such crimes include Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrator(s)s.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.